-Later in 1803 another official attempt was sent from England to find a suitable place to settle in Port Phillip Bay, but the party, lead by Captain David Collins, settled near present-day Sorrento in October of that year, where they found the soil too poor for crops and no fresh water.
+In April 1803 another official attempt was sent from England to find a suitable place to settle in Port Phillip Bay, but the party, lead by Captain David Collins, settled near present-day Sorrento in October 1803, where they found the soil too poor for crops and no fresh water.
 (For some reason, Grimes' detailed survey showing where there was plenty of fresh water was not made available to Collins.)
 During the attempt to settle, four convicts managed to escape, one of whom was William Buckley.
 He survived for 32 years in the bush around Port Phillip Bay, mainly living with the indigenous people.
 The settlement was abandoned after a few months on 31st January 1804, and Collins and his party relocated to Van Diemen's Land where they established Hobart in February 1804.
 Buckley eventually left the wilderness in 1835, when he introduced himself to Batman's party, who were camped at Indented Head on the Bellarine Peninsula.

 This is a digitally retouched reproduction of the original held by the State Library of Victoria.